Hixie/isd/servers/src/systems-server/README.md

 ```

 Child assets of a `fcMessageBoard` (the `<messages>`) must be virtual
-and must only have features from the following list:
+and must have an `fcMessage` feature.
+They may also have other

- * `fcMessage`
+features from the following list:

  * `fcKnowledge`

 It is an error if the server sends a physical asset, or an asset with